YasuharaSky/Impact-of-Sensitive-Attributes-in-Income-Prediction-with-Adult-Dataset/README.md

----

 ## 1. Project Background and Dataset Overview

 ### Project Background

-* Today, we discuss how to leverage data intervention techniques and methods from the literature to improve model fairness across different groups (e.g., gender).
+* We discuss how to leverage data intervention techniques and methods from the literature to improve model fairness across different groups (e.g., gender).
 * The task objective is to predict whether income exceeds 50K based on demographic and economic features, while focusing on performance differences between genders.

 ### Dataset Overview